Hutton Roof, Kirkby Lonsdale

-Hutton Roof is a village and civil parish in the South Lakeland district of Cumbria, England, close to Kirkby Lonsdale and Hutton Roof Crags.
+Hutton Roof is a village and civil parish in the Westmorland and Furness district of Cumbria, England, close to Kirkby Lonsdale and Hutton Roof Crags.
 Historically in Westmorland, the parish includes the hamlet of Newbiggin.
 In the 2001 census the parish had a population of 193, increasing at the 2011 census to 218.

+Army Chaplain and Victoria Cross recipient Theodore Hardy (1863-1918) was Vicar of Hutton Roof while serving in the First World War.